SlowZ-learn/SEN-182-ELECTIVE-LAB-TASK-B/README.md

-SEN 182 ELECTIVE LAB REPOSITORY FOR COMNTENT FROM THE SEMESTER
+## SEN 182 ELECTIVE LAB REPOSITORY FOR THE SEMESTER
-       Lab Activites and TAsks Arranged For Grading
+*Lab Activites and Tasks Arranged either in seperate or the same files for simplicity*